 Your obligations under the Code of Conduct assists to maintain the integrity of an apolitical public sector and to strengthen the community’s trust in our organisations.

 The Victorian Public Sector Commission (VPSC) has reviewed its existing resources in respect of local government elections.
-The following guidance and FAQs remain up to date and relevant:
+The following guidance remains up to date and relevant:

 Victorian public sector employees must be aware of the obligations that are placed upon them by the Code of Conduct.

 The Code specifies the importance of being apolitical and this requirement is particularly relevant during election periods.
 The Code also specifies how to deal with conflicts of interest, limits the use of official information and resources and restricts the ability of a public sector employee to make public comment.
 An employee should be mindful of these requirements during election periods and when participating in an election by either campaigning or standing as a candidate.

 Under section 61 of the Victorian Constitution, public sector employees cannot be disqualified from standing for election by reason of their employment in the Victorian public sector.

 The Charter of Human Rights and Responsibilities Act 2006 also gives employees the right to participate in public life, which includes the right to vote and to be elected at state and local government elections.
 The freedom of political activities as a candidate is not inhibited by the code.
 An employee, however, must ensure that they remain apolitical during the course of performing their public duties.